Sew Felt Easter Eggs

-Stitch these sweet little felt eggs, filled with wool batting, and hang them up for Easter!
+Stitch these sweet, little, felt eggs, filled with batting, and hang them up for Easter!
 Wool felt is an excellent fabric for kids to practice sewing on; it’s thick and sturdy, and it doesn’t unravel at the edges.
 It’s also forgiving if you make a mistake and need to take out some stitches.
-Our Easter Felt Set contains enough felt to make three or four eggs in each spring-bright color.
+For batting, we used wool here, but bits of quilt batting or even shredded t-shirts can be used.

 Print the template and cut out the egg shape.
 Place it on the felt and trace around it with a pencil.
 Then cut out the shapes—you’ll need two to make an egg.